Make the most of your RRSP+: Withdrawals and Redemptions

 - Can I withdraw money from my RRSP+ before age 65?

-- How will my share redemption price be determined?
+- How are share issue and share redemption prices determined?

 - How long will the Fonds take to process my redemption request?